Yeegaure/Human-Activity-Recogniser/README.md

     0,1
     1,6
     2,6
-My public leaderboard position is 23/40 and 15/40.
+My public and private leaderboard positions are 23/40 and 15/40, respectively.

 The idea behind the solution was to use the PCA in order to decrease the number of parameters from 561 to 166, while capturing 99% of explained variance.
 The model is a neural network of 4 layers, that consists of: